jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Appendix.md

 The website for Enigma - and for other astrological information - is [*https://radixpro.com*](https://radixpro.com/), use [*https://radixpro.org*](https://radixpro.org/) for technical information for programmers.

-### Mailing list

-You can subscribe to a mailing list.
-I only send mails for new releases of Enigma.

-To subscribe, send a mail with the subject ‘subscribe’ to enigma@radixpro.org

-To stop a subscription, send ‘unsubscribe’ to the same address.

 ### Source code